BilbyHouse/Beast-Hunter/RULES.md

 #### Roam
 Roaming is, primarily, the way that the Beast player can draw new cards from their deck.
 However, it is also a way to move single cards to-and-fro very flexibly.
 When you choose to Roam, you can move a single Beast card from one location to another.
 In full, choose from one of the following options:
- - Roam one card from the top of the Beast deck to your hand.
+ - Roam one card from the top of the Hatchery (Beast deck) to the Droves (hand).
- - Roam one card from your hand to the top of an existing nest.
+ - Roam one card from the Droves to the top of an existing nest.
- - Roam one card from the top of the Beast deck to the top of an existing nest.
+ - Roam one card from the top of the Hatchery to the top of an existing nest.
- - Roam one card from the top of an existing nest to your hand.
+ - Roam one card from the top of an existing nest to the Droves.
- - Roam one card from the top of an existing nest to the top of the Beast deck.
+ - Roam one card from the top of an existing nest to the top of the Hatchery.
  - Roam one card from the top of one nest to the top of another existing nest.
 When a card roams to a nest, it always becomes the top card of that nest.
 In the case of card effects which cause multiple cards to roam to the same place at once, the Beast player chooses the order of those cards, but all of the newly roamed cards must be on top of the cards that were already there.
 Note: the card that the Beast player draws at the start of their turn does *not count* as roaming.